taeyangup22/News-WebSite/README.md

 paste it in your browser and open index.html.

 Thanks for spending your valuable time to read and understand what i have done in my project.

+As u guys think that it could be SPA since i am using Angularjs but it isnt since i know only the basics and started learning some parts of it.